 - Performing a thorough review of all proposed changes by always asking, “Is this legitimate?
 Should there be a credit for work no longer required?
 What can be done as a ‘no cost’ solution?” and exploring viable alternate solutions that might minimize costs

 - Continuously update actual costs vs. budgeted costs to avoid any financial “surprises”

-How to save time and money on school renovation projects is simple: document a capital plan and find experienced K-12 owner’s representative firm who has expertise to help guide your projects from concept to completion.
+How to save time and money on school renovation projects is simple: document a capital plan and find an experienced K-12 owner’s representative firm who has expertise to help guide your projects from concept to completion.

-If your school district is would like assistance with capital planning, contact our team today.
+If your school district would like assistance with capital planning, contact our team today.
 Our owner’s representatives have helped dozens of schools with more than $2 billion in capital projects over the last 20 years.
 We’d be happy to leverage that experience to help your district create a cost-effective capital plan.